hanakin/happiness/README.md

 ## Usage

-The easiest way to use JavaScript Happiness Style to check your code is to install it globally as a Node command line program.
+The easiest way to use JavaScript Sane Standard Style to check your code is to install it globally as a Node command line program.
 To do so, simply run the following command in your terminal (flag `-g` installs `sane-standard` globally on your system, omit it if you want to install in the current working directory):